josestg/josestg/content/posts/golang/graceful-shutdown-in-go.md

  }
 ```

-At this point, we have completed the implementation of graceful shutdown.
-We have also provided some wait tolerance to ensure the server is closed within a certain time frame.
-If it's not, we force the server to close.
+At this point, we have implemented the graceful shutdown procedure.
+We also provide a procedure to forcefully shutdown the server if it is not able to complete the request within a given wait tolerance.

-You can find the complete code [here](https://github.com/josestg/graceful-shutdown-in-go) and you can follow the commit history to see the changes for each step.
+You can find the complete [code in this repository](https://github.com/josestg/graceful-shutdown-in-go).

-## Conclusion

-In this article, we have learned how to implement graceful shutdown in Go, which is one of the best practices for building modern applications as mentioned in the [Twelve-Factor App](https://12factor.net/disposability) guidelines.
-We also learned how context is used to set a deadline for the shutdown process and channel as a way for goroutines to communicate with each other.

 ## What's Next?